-Ready to get started with the ukulele or take your playing to the next level?
-Ukulele chords are essential, either way!
+Ukulele chords are essential to get started with the ukulele and to improve your ukulele chord playing skills.
 This guide contains instructions for playing all the most common ukulele chords, along with a useful ukulele chord chart containing 180 entries.
 Don’t feel as if you need to memorize them all at one time!
 Once you’ve learned how to play just a few easy ukulele chords, you’ll be ready to work on your strumming technique – and soon enough, you’ll be ready to play your favorite songs!

 Ukulele Chord Chart – PDF